President Trump's Budget Includes a $2 Trillion Math Error

 Re: (Score:2)

+Nothing above the law about sanctuary cities.
+The federal government can request assistance with immigration enforcement but the local governments are not compelled to cooperate.
+There is no law that says they must assist the INS on demand.

+INS claims (falsely) that they're only focusing on undocumented immigrants if they have committed serious crimes, and in such cases even sanctuary cities cooperate and turn the prisoners over.
+The case that riled so many against sanctuary cities when an illegal immigran

-Obamacare did same thing (Score:2)
+Obamacare did same thing (Score:2, Informative)

 story [theatlantic.com]